vandanamaurya347623/helpme/zerocode-rest-help/README.md

 #### How to run the examples?

 > Step-1:
-Import the maven project "zerocode-rest-help" i.e. /helpme/zerocode-rest-help/pom.xml
+Import the maven project `zerocode-rest-help` i.e. /helpme/zerocode-rest-help/pom.xml

 > Step-2:
-Start the REST server i.e. just Run as main() -> test/.../RunMeFirstRESTServer.java
+Start the `Mock REST server` i.e. just Run as main() -> src/test/java/org/jsmart/zerocode/testhelp/tests/RunMeFirstRESTServer.java

+Note-
+You need not do this Step-2 if you have a real or mock REST service running somewhere else.
+You can simply update the `host` and `port` information in the config file. of your test.

 > Step-3:
 Run the tests one by one as JUnit way i.e. ZeroCodeSampleTests.java under `src/test/java/org/jsmart/zerocode/testhelp/tests/`